Managing Clinical Research Administrative Data Policy

 Policy Statement

 The University is committed to improving the health and well-being of all North Carolinians and people across the globe.
-As part of that effort, UNC-Chapel Hill has established a centralized Data Management System ("DMS"), as designated by the Office of the Vice Chancellor for Research, for researchers to use when conducting Clinical Research.
+To support this effort, UNC-Chapel Hill has implemented a centralized Data Management System ("DMS"), as designated by the Office of the Vice Chancellor for Research (OVCR), for researchers conducting Clinical Research.

-All University Units subject to this Policy are required to use the DMS to manage Clinical Research administrative data.
+All University Units and Covered Individuals subject to this Policy are required to use the DMS to manage Clinical Research Administrative Data.
 Any Covered Individual who does not use the DMS as described in this Policy and the accompanying University Standard on Managing Clinical Research Administrative Data may be subject to disciplinary action.

 The DMS is intended to allow the University to:

-University Units may implement and maintain Unit-specific policies about managing Clinical Research administrative data so long as those policies supplement and do not conflict with this Policy.
+University Units may implement and maintain Unit-specific policies for managing Clinical Research Administrative Data, provided these policies supplement and do not conflict with this Policy.

 Record Keeping

 This will provide current, reliable information and reduce redundancies and errors in how the University manages Clinical Research administrative data.
-In the event of a discrepancy between Research Administrative Data in the DMS and Research Administrative Data in any other system, the data in the DMS is the controlling version.
+In the event of any discrepancies between Research Administrative Data in the DMS and Research Administrative Data in any other system, the data in the DMS is the controlling version.

 Exceptions